-- 2.1 At Ofcom we use our annual plan of work to set out what we expect to achieve over the year.
-To achieve our objectives, we make a wide range of policy decisions in order to fulfil our duties.
-These include both our principal duty to further the interests of citizens and consumers, where appropriate by promoting competition, and also our relevant sector-specific duties. - Our decisions take a wide range of forms: they may apply to a whole sector, such as when we place obligations on all broadcasters regarding how they should operate; they may apply to just one operator in a sector, such as the obligations we place on Openreach or Royal Mail; they may involve 'softer' interventions, such as when we issue best practice guidance; they may define markets, such as when we auction licences to make use of certain bands of spectrum; or they may be more minor changes, such as when we vary the conditions in those licenses. - 2.3 Given the breadth and variety of our decisions, understanding the possible effects we may create before we act is particularly important.
-An impact assessment is a structured process to consider these possible effects.
-We consider them throughout a project and consolidate our reasoning and evidence to present to stakeholders in a consultation and statement.
-Our analysis may be quantitative, applying figures to the different costs and benefits, take a qualitative view of the different effects, or use a mix of both. - 2.4 Sometimes legislation requires us to intervene, meaning Parliament considers intervention to be appropriate.
+- 2.1 At Ofcom we use our annual plan of work to set out what we expect to achieve over the year taking into account our duties.
+To achieve our objectives, we make a wide range of policy decisions that fulfil our duties.
+These duties include: - a) our principal duty to further the interests of citizens and consumers, where appropriate by promoting competition;1 - b) our relevant sector-specific duties;2 and - duties to consider impacts on specific groups of persons, including the need to eliminate discrimination against persons sharing protected characteristics and promote equality of opportunity.3 - Our decisions take a wide range of forms: they may apply to a whole sector, such as when we place obligations on all broadcasters regarding how they should operate; they may apply to just one operator in a sector, such as the obligations we place on Openreach or Royal Mail; they may involve 'softer' interventions, such as when we issue best practice guidance; they may define markets, such as when we auction licences to make use of certain bands of spectrum; or they may be more minor changes, such as when we vary the conditions in those licences. - 2.3 Given the breadth and variety of our decisions, understanding the possible effects we may create before we act is particularly important.
+An impact assessment is a structured process to consider these potential impacts, including: - a) general impacts on citizens and consumers; - b) impacts on the industries we regulate; - c) impacts on specific groups of persons, including persons sharing protected characteristics identified in equality legislation.4 - 2.4 We consider the potential impact of our decisions throughout a project and consolidate our reasoning and evidence to present to stakeholders in a consultation and statement.
+Our analysis may be quantitative (applying figures to the different costs and benefits), take a qualitative view of the different impacts, or use a mix of both. - 2.5 Sometimes legislation requires us to intervene, meaning Parliament considers intervention to be appropriate.
 In other instances, legislation may require us to review a particular market or area and decide whether to intervene.
-Or we may identify a market or area which we do not think is working well and will consider intervening to achieve our duties and objectives. - 2.5 We may use impact assessments where we have discretion over whether and how to intervene.
-We may use them as a tool to help us decide when to intervene and if so, how best to achieve our objectives. - 2.6 Section 3 below sets our legal obligations relating to impact assessments, including the type of decisions for which we may decide not to carry one out.
+Or we may identify a market or area which

-&lt;sup>1 Section 3(1) of the Communications Act 2003 (the "Act") sets out our principal duty to further the interests of citizens and consumers in relation to communications matters and to further the interest of consumers in relevant markets, where appropriate by promoting competition.
+1 Section 3(1) of the Communications Act 2003 (the "Communications Act") sets out our principal duty to further the interests of citizens and consumers in relation to communications matters and to further the interests of consumers in relevant markets, where appropriate by promoting competition.

-&lt;sup>2 We discuss these sector-specific duties in more detail in paragraph 3.6 below.
+2 We give examples of these sector-specific duties in footnote 11 below.